kwabenasapong/openpldoc/manual/source/creating_service.rst

 |live| Send the selected item to Live.

-**Note:** You always have the option to send any media live direct from the Media Manager.
+**Note:** You always have the option to send any media live direct from the :ref:`media-manager`.
 Please see the :ref:`media-manager` section for more details.

 Displaying an Item
 ------------------